awsdocs/amazon-pinpoint-user-guide/doc-source/ml-models-rm-using.md

 If a template contains message variables, Amazon Pinpoint replaces each variable with the current, corresponding value of the attribute for each recipient\.
 For recommendations, this process includes retrieving the latest recommendations for each recipient from an Amazon Personalize campaign\.
 Amazon Pinpoint does this each time it sends a message that uses the template\.
 This means that you can feel confident that the message contains the latest recommendations for a recipient\.

-For example, if your project is an application that recommends movies and TV shows to users, you might have the following attributes for each user: the user's first name; the title of the movie or show that the user most recently rated; the rating that the user most recently submitted; and, the titles of the movies and shows that the model recommends for the user\.
+For example, if your project is an application that recommends movies and TV shows to users, you might have the following attributes for each user:
++ The user's first name\.
++ The rating that the user most recently submitted\.
++ The title of the movie or show that the user most recently rated\.
++ The titles of the top three movies and shows that the model recommends for the user\.

 For this project, you could use the following text and message variables in a template:

-`Hi {{User.UserAttributes.FirstName}}, based on your recent {{User.UserAttributes.LatestRating}}-star rating for {{User.UserAttributes.LatestRatedTitle}}, we think you might also enjoy: {{RecommendationItems.[3]}}.`
+`Hi {{User.UserAttributes.FirstName}}, based on your recent {{User.UserAttributes.LatestRating}}-star rating for {{User.UserAttributes.LatestRatedTitle}}, we think you might also enjoy: {{RecommendationItems.[0]}}, {{RecommendationItems.[1]}}, and {{RecommendationItems.[2]}}.`

 When you send a message that uses the template, Amazon Pinpoint replaces the variables with the current value of each attribute for each recipient\.
 The following examples show this\.